Making Change Happen

 Why is this topic interesting to you? (you might be asking yourself)

-1. Agile values, principles and practices, if adopted well and executed professionally, can provide tremendous results.
+Yes, that would be fun, and maybe especially if everyone sees you as the prime mover.
+Agile values, principles and practices, if adopted well and executed professionally, can provide tremendous results.

-Just do Scrum (the best you can).
-Just that will change things.
+First, just do Scrum (the best you can).

-If done well, agile can have a tremendous impact (+500% or more).
+If done well, scrum can have a tremendous impact (+500% or more).
 From the baseline of the team you are working with, the benefits probably can extend higher.
 Maybe things top out at 10x better.
 (I hear there are examples of teams that get 20x better, but very rare.)

 Today, I will not try to justify that statement, but it is an assumption that is key.